Between the Wheels: Reception

-Odyssey rated "Between the Wheels" 5/5, and called the song's guitar solo excellent, and wrote that it had "terrific emotion".
-Odyssey also praised the intro, writing that it starts with an "unsettling synth", and that "Neil's drumming is powerful from the start.
-Lifeson's guitar is outstanding and full of life from the beginning.
-Geddy's vocal delivery is outstanding as he sings with that personality and passion that makes him great".

 Ultimate Classic Rock ranked the song number 80 on their list of "All 167 Rush Songs Ranked Worst to Best", writing "there's nothing wrong with 'Between the Wheels', but it's hard to shake the feeling that Rush – and, well, other bands – have presented this same song more effectively in the past".

 Louder ranked the song number 47 on their list of the top 50 Rush songs.